cbergoon/stitchdb/README.md

 ## StitchDB
-Yet another key value store - a work in progress...
+Yet another key value store - StitchDB is an in memory key-value store persisted with an append only log with support for geolocation and time series data.

 StitchDB's API is inspired by tidwall/buntdb and boltdb/bolt and makes use of their elegant API design.
-StitchDB strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with seamless geolocation support.
+StitchDB strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with builtin multidimensional geolocation support.

-This has also been a great way to dive deeper into the KV DB world and understand the problems and some of the solutions that are currently employed to mitigate those challenges.
+This has also been a great way to dive deeper into the key-value store world and understand the problems and some of the solutions that are currently employed to mitigate those challenges.
 Hopefully, others will find this project useful if not for use in a project, then to learn something from.

 ### Goals
-StitchDB was born out of a need to replace a legacy timeseries/geolocation package with a more robust real-time solution that could standalone as a separate service with little work.
-It needed to have separation of data or buckets, searchable indexes, invalidation, expiration and, custom event callbacks.
+StitchDB was born out of a need to replace a legacy timeseries/geolocation package with a more robust real-time solution that could stand alone as a separate service with little work.
+It needed to have separation of data or buckets, searchable indexes, invalidation, expiration, and custom event callbacks.
 Additionally, we wanted the operation and code to remain as light weight and manipulable as possible.

 ### Tradeoffs and Consideraitons